jpinkham/net-dogstatsd/README.md

 sending.
 This was done to prevent multiple instances of the same metric/tag name but with varying case.

+Tags that contain more than 1 colon (:) will not be allowed.
+Even though Datadog allows this, the results when trying to graph by tag are confusing/unexpected.

 Also, whitespace (and other special characters) in tags and metric names are automatically replaced with "_".
 Warnings are printed whenever characters are replaced in the metric name.
 Datadog will make similar changes for you